linode/docs/docs/applications/salt/install-salt.md

 title: Install Salt
 ---

 Salt is designed for server management.
 A single Salt Master controls many Salt Minions.

-The directions below are for two separate Debian 8 Linodes.
+The directions below will configure two Debian 8 Linodes, one as a Salt Master, and one as a Salt Minion.

 ##Install a Salt Master and a Salt Minion